Samen voor Someren

 Samen voor Someren did not stop because the subject was unimportant, but because the preconditions were missing.
 Without a clear mandate, structural involvement and open feedback the work became too non-committal.

+The foundation ended its formal role as participation partner on 1 November 2025, with a transition period until 31 December 2025 for handover and closure.
 I formulated the closure factually and carefully: not an attack on persons, but a conclusion about the structure.
 I handled the press release, communication with the executive and network partners, Chamber of Commerce filings, liquidation, final accounts and retention duty.

 Result